‘The Challenge: War Of The Worlds 2’ Debuts First Explosive Trailer With Team Twist

-MTV officially released the new trailer for Season 34 of their hit franchise, The Challenge on YouTube today.
+MTV officially released the new trailer for Season 34 of their hit franchise, The Challenge, on YouTube today.
 After a mega-successful Season 33, producers decided to stick with the same theme, dubbing the upcoming season War of the Worlds 2.
 WOTW2 will pit American contestants against those from the United Kingdom, slightly deviating from the original WOTW, where contestants appeared from all across the globe.
-Fear not fans, there will be some members from other countries, but they’ll be appearing in a bizarre new twist.
+Fear not, fans, there will be some members from other countries, but they’ll be appearing in a bizarre new twist.

 The new trailer promises to have some of the most intense competitions ever in Challenge history, as well as some serious fights between the cast members.
 As usual with a new season of the competition series, Johnny “Bananas” Devenanzio can be seen making his traditional toast with the entire cast after they enter their new digs for the season.
 Veteran Wes Bergmann is also shown talking smack to an unidentified cast member, while some old faces are back after several years away.